YOUXUE ZHANG, CURRICULUM VITAE

 Research Interests:

-Gas-driven volcanic and lake eruptions, experimental simulation and theoretical analysis
+Gas-driven volcanic and lake eruptions, experimental and theoretical

 Kinetics and dynamics of geological processes: diffusion, reaction, geospeedometry

-Geochemical evolution of the mantle, crust, atmosphere and the core, degassing history
+Geochemical evolution of the mantle, crust, and atmosphere, degassing history

 Volatiles in melts, glasses, minerals, and the mantle, application of FTIR